-We are a small general further education college, based in the market town of Skipton, North Yorkshire, 'The Gateway to the Dales'.
+We are a small general further education college, based in the market town of Skipton, North Yorkshire, 'The Gateway to the Dales.'
 Our unique position draws students from the dispersed towns and villages of the Yorkshire Dales, East Lancashire, and West Yorkshire (WY).

 Skipton has two selective grammar schools which both have sixth-form provision.
 This means that most full-time students choosing Craven College have vocational ambitions or have not met the stringent entry requirements of selective schools.
 We have a significant proportion of students with mental health needs and are a first-choice provider for the local authority for High Needs transition.
 Students choose Craven College for our reputation for individualised support and the appeal of a small, friendly and semi-rural campus.
-We have a relatively small A-level provision that focuses on health sciences.